jerryjappinen/scam/README.md

 Default is `'integer'`, and it doesn't need to be specified.

 You can also use the key of another resource type as the `type`.
 In this case the values are integers and are treated as IDs pointing to resources of the given type.

+## Contributing

+Scam is still early in development, and pretty hacky.
+See [todo.md](./TODO.md) for the next steps.

+Feel free to file issues or PRs though!